HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking whether package ‘RTransProb’ can be installed ...
+*   checking whether package 'RTransProb' can be installed ...
 WARNING
     ```
     Found the following significant warnings:
       Warning: no DISPLAY variable so Tk is not available
-    See ‘/home/hb/repositories/matrixStats/revdep/checks/RTransProb/new/RTransProb.Rcheck/00install.out’ for details.
+    See '/home/hb/repositories/matrixStats/revdep/checks/RTransProb/new/RTransProb.Rcheck/00install.out' for details.
     ```

 # scmap